3adel-bassiony/Fetchly/README.md

         })
         ```

+-   ### Helpers

-    -   **convertSearchParamsToString** A helper function that converts an object to a string so you can append it to the URL
+    -   **stringifySearchParams** A helper function that converts an object to a string so you can append it to the URL

         ```typescript
+        import { stringifySearchParams } from 'fetchly/helpers/stringifySearchParams'

         const searchParams = {
         	page: 1,
         	per_page: 10,